 During the developing phase of an application which uses the Jenetics library, additional statistical data about the evolution process is crucial.
 Such data can help to optimize the parametrization of the evolution Engine.
-A good starting point is to use the EvolutionStatistics class in the io.jenetics.engine package (see listing 1.11 on page 28).
-If the data in the EvolutionStatistics class.
+A good starting point is to use the EvolutionStatistics class in the io.jenetics.engine package (see listing 1.11).
+If the data in the EvolutionStatistics class doesn't fit your needs, you simply have to write your own statistics class.
 It is not possible to derive from the existing EvolutionStatistics class.
 This is not a real restriction, since you still can use the class by delegation.
 Just implement the Java Consumer<EvolutionResult<G, C>> interface.